-The international competition organized in 2016 invited proposals for two buildings, a memorial museum and a research center, to be built on two sides of the Sarajevo International Airport.
-Underneath the airport, a clandestine tunnel (officially called Tunnel D-B) was dug during the siege of Sarajevo (1992 – 1995) to enable a necessary link between the occupied city and the so called ‘free zone’.
+The international competition organized in 2016 invited proposals for two buildings: a memorial museum and a research center to commemorate Sarajevo’s ‘Tunnel of Hope’.
+The buildings are planned to be built on two sides of the Sarajevo International Airport.
+Underneath the airport, a clandestine tunnel (officially called Tunnel D-B) was created during the siege of Sarajevo (1992 – 1995) to enable a necessary link between the occupied city and the so called ‘free zone’.
 The competition brief asked for architecture that can facilitate the tunnel’s growing popularity, preserve the authenticity of the location and bring additional symbolical value to the site.

-Following an argument that memorial architecture on authentic sites (containing original structures) needs to be moderate and symbolically tailored for the specificities of a given context, new structures aim to enhance the sense of place and bring forward the remarkable resilience of people and space in the face of destruction.
+Following an argument that memorial architecture on authentic sites needs to be moderate and symbolically tailored for a given context, new structures aim to enhance the sense of place and memorialize the remarkable resilience of people in the face of destruction.